The Lively Blog

 In fact, the beauty of all of it is that it’s possible for an HDHP to be on a PPO network.
 That’s not to say the two are synonymous, though.
 Many PPO plans have low deductibles and out-of-pocket maximums, which are usually paired with higher premiums.

-Now, with that out of the way, let’s get to the heart of the matter.
+Let’s get to the heart of the matter.
 The question isn’t whether an HSA is better than a PPO.
 The question is really whether you want an HDHP that qualifies for an HSA or a low-deductible plan?

 What is an HDHP?